DiffusionAgent: Navigating Expert Models for Agentic Image Generation: Methodology

 \section{Methodology}

-DiffusionGPT is an all-in-one system specifically designed to generate high-quality images for diverse input prompts.
+DiffusionAgent is an all-in-one system specifically designed to generate high-quality images for diverse input prompts.
 Its primary objective is to parse the input prompt and identify the generative model that produces the most optimal results, which is high-generalization, high-utility, and convenient.

-DiffusionGPT composes of a large language model (LLM) and various domain-expert generative models from the open-source communities (\eg. Hugging Face, Civitai).
-The LLM assumes the role of the core controller and maintains the whole workflow of the system, which consists of four steps: Prompt Parse, Tree-of-thought of Models of Building and Searching, Model Selection with Human Feedback, and Execution of Generation.
-The overall pipeline of DiffusionGPT is shown in Figure \ref{fig: framework}.
+DiffusionAgent composes of a large language model (LLM) and various domain-expert generative models from the open-source communities (\eg. Hugging Face, Civitai).
+The LLM acts as the main controller and maintains the workflow of the system, which consists of four steps: Prompt Parse, Tree-of-thought of Models of Building and Searching, Model Selection with Human Feedback, and Execution of Generation.
+The overall pipeline of DiffusionAgent is shown in Fig. \ref{fig: framework}.